ckeditor/ckeditor4-docs/docs/guide/dev/features/autogrow/README.md

 ## Height Adjustment on Startup

 By default, the editor with the Auto Grow feature enabled will adjust its height once it gets into focus, so the page that includes it will be partly redrawn.
-You can, however, prevent this behavior by using the CKEDITOR.config.autoGrow_onStartup option to make the editor grow the moment it is created, i.e. on page startup.
+You can, however, prevent this behavior by using the {@linkapi CKEDITOR.config.autoGrow_onStartup CKEDITOR.config.autoGrow_onStartup} option to make the editor grow the moment it is created, i.e. on page startup.

     config.autoGrow_onStartup = true;